theuni/bitcoin/doc/REST-interface.md

 Unauthenticated REST Interface
 ==============================

 The REST API can be enabled with the `-rest` option.
+It runs on the same port as the JSON-RPC interface.

 Supported API
 -------------